Future Use Plan and Work Needed

 Arts & Crafts

 Crafts and skills can be shared among residents in a hobby group.
+These will offer the opportunity for different age groups to pursue, share and pass on valued art forms from their own heritage.

 Here’s more about the Norgan…